Donor Data: How to Turn Insights Into Donations

 4. Average donation amount: What is the money they typically donate?
 Do they donate large sums of money at once, or do they donate small amounts over the year?

-These data points will help you determine your nonprofit outreach strategies whenever you plan and execute a fundraising campaign.
+These data analytics will help you determine your nonprofit outreach strategies whenever you plan and execute a fundraising campaign.

 Political giving